 Transportation Required

-Students should be aware that they will rotate to clinical sites outside of the university campus.
-The student is responsible for transportation to these sites.
+Students will rotate to clinical sites located away from the university campus.
+The student is responsible for reliable transportation to these sites.

 Students must satisfactorily complete the following courses.
 The curriculum includes, but is not limited to, the following: